 Three airports bring you to Sardinia and their traffic load varies with the seasons.
 The southern coast is served by Cagliari Airport, within easy reach of the Ogliastra region.
 The Airport of Olbia-Costa Smeralda is dedicated to the whole area of Olbia and the north east coast, while the western coast is mainly served by the Airport of Alghero.

-Direct flights are available from the UK (London, Birmingham), from Germany (Frankfurt, Berlin, Memmingen), from France (Bordeaux, Paris, Nantes, Lyon and many other cities), from Switzerland (Geneva, Zurich, Berne, Basel) and from Italy (Milan, Bologna, Rome and many other cities).
+Direct flights are available from the UK (London, Birmingham), from Germany (Frankfurt, Berlin, Memmingen), from France (Bordeaux, Paris, Nantes, Lyon and many other cities) from Switzerland (Geneva, Zurich, Bern, Basil) and from Italy (Milan, Bologna, Rome and many other cities).

 To reach Sardinia by ferry, we remind you the main ports are: Porto Torres, Golfo Aranci, Arbatax, Olbia and Cagliari.

-Tirrenia, Moby, Grimaldi, Corsica Ferries and GNV each year transport millions of tourists on their ferries to the island.
-Length of the trip varies from 11 to 5 hours.
+Tirrenia, Moby, Grimaldi, Corsica Ferries and GNV operate ferry services bringing millions of visitors each year to the island.
+The trip lasts from 11 to 5 hours.